Frequent-flyer program: Flying

-Most larger airlines around the world have frequent flyer programs; each has a programme name, and policies and restrictions regarding joining, accumulating, and redeeming points.
+Most larger airlines around the world have frequent flyer programs; each has a program name, and policies and restrictions regarding joining, accumulating, and redeeming points.

-The primary method of obtaining points in a frequent-flyer programme until recent years was to fly with the associated airline.
+The primary method of obtaining points in a frequent-flyer program until recent years was to fly with the associated airline.
 Paying expenses using an airline-sponsored credit card, even those charged to an employer, can rack up frequent flyer points.
 Most systems reward travellers with a specific number of points based on the distance travelled (such as 1 point per mile flown), although systems vary.
 Many discount airlines, rather than awarding points per mile, award points for flight segments in lieu of distance or the amount paid.
 For example, a number of airlines in Europe offer a fixed number of points for domestic or intra-European flights regardless of the distance (but varied according to class of travel).
 With the introduction of airline alliances and code-share flights, frequent-flyer programs are often extended to allow benefits to be used across partner airlines.

 Bonus points

-Most, if not all, programmes award bonus earnings to premium-cabin passengers and to their elite-status members based on tier status; earning an extra 25%-100% of miles flown are common bonuses.
+Most, if not all, programs award bonus earnings to premium-cabin passengers and to their elite-status members based on tier status; earning an extra 25%-100% of miles flown are common bonuses.
 While these bonus points may not count toward ascension to (or retention of) elite status, they count toward the member's total balance for normal redemption purposes.

 Minimum credit guarantee

 Some programs award a full 500 points (or a similar minimum credit guarantee) for non-stop flights spanning less than 500 miles.
-An airline's programme can either award this guarantee to all members regardless of elite status, or they can reserve this privilege only for their elite members.
+An airline's program can either award this guarantee to all members regardless of elite status, or they can reserve this privilege only for their elite members.

 Credit card purchases

-Many credit card companies partner with airlines to offer a co-branded credit card or the ability to transfer points in their loyalty programme to an airline's programme.
+Many credit card companies partner with airlines to offer a co-branded credit card or the ability to transfer points in their loyalty program to an airline's program.
 Large sign-up bonuses and other incentives are common.
-Accruing points via credit cards bonuses and spending allows infrequent travellers to benefit from the frequent flyer programme.
+Accruing points via credit cards bonuses and spending allows infrequent travellers to benefit from the frequent flyer program.

 With a non-affiliated travel rewards credit card a cardmember can buy a positive-space ticket considered "revenue" class, which can earn the passenger points with the airline flown.